Quantum Key Distribution with a Negatively Charged Quantum Dot Single-Photon Source: Results and discussions

 \subsection{Probability of Multiphoton Emission and Secure Key Rate}

 Next, we analyze the probabilities of single- and two-photon emission from the quantum-dot source under both resonant and adiabatic excitation, and compare the resulting secure key rate (SKR) with those obtained using quantum dot source (QDS) and PDS sources.
-Throughout this work, we have neglected the probability of generating three or more photons, as the $n$-photon generation probability for three-level systems scales as $(\Gamma~\tau_{\mathrm{FWHM}})^{2(n-1)}$~\cite{ref38}.
+Throughout this work, we have neglected the probability of generating three or more photons, as the $n$-photon generation probability for three-level systems scales as $(\Gamma~\tau_{\mathrm{FWHM}})^{2(n-1)}$~\cite{ref54}.
 For the chosen parameters, the probability of three-photon generation, $p_3$, scales as $10^{-9}$, which is negligibly small.
 The detailed expressions for the multiphoton emission probabilities and the SKR for BB84 and TF-QKD are summarized in Appendix~\ref{A} and~\ref{B}, respectively.
-From Figs.~\ref{fig:6} and ~\ref{fig:7}, it is evident that the single-photon generation probability increases, while the two-photon emission probability simultaneously decreases with increasing $\Delta_{\mathrm{HV}}$ for both resonant and adiabatic excitation.
+From Fig.~\ref{fig:4}, it is evident that the single-photon generation probability increases, while the two-photon emission probability simultaneously decreases with increased $\Delta_{\mathrm{HV}}$ for both resonant and adiabatic excitation.

 Notably, the two-photon emission probability under adiabatic excitation is at least an order of magnitude lower than that achieved with resonant excitation.
-Consequently, the performance of the quantum-dot source under adiabatic excitation is slightly superior to that under resonant excitation, as illustrated in Figs.~\ref{fig:8} and~\ref{fig:9}.
+Consequently, the performance of the quantum-dot source under adiabatic excitation is slightly superior to that under resonant excitation, as illustrated in Figs.~\ref{fig:5} and~\ref{fig:6}.

-To compare the performance of QDS and PDS sources for BB84 QKD (without decoy and with infinite decoy states) and TF-QKD with infinite decoy states, we plot the SKR per pulse as a function of the source efficiency.
+To compare the performance of QDS and PDS sources for BB84 QKD (without decoy and with decoy states) and TF-QKD with decoy states, we plot the SKR per pulse as a function of the source efficiency for two different set of parameters.